sherylg343/BYON/README.md

 background.
 To do this, I moved the hero image out of a row and made it the background image.
 Then I kept the Callout text in a row and made the Jumbotron background transparent (as Bootstrap default is white).
-Comments from the client and the Lighthouse report indicated that the text was not readable enough with the transparent background, so it was changed to a light gray.
+Comments from the client and the Lighthouse report indicated that the text was not readable enough with the transparent background.
+To fix this I deleted the jumbotron and placed the header copy in a card in a row/column.
+I then made the container flex and positioned the card row at base of container and used a slightly transparent gray background.

 7. The form on the Contact page was not centering in screen sizes larger than mobile.
 After experimenting with margins and padding I researched the issue.
 On stackoverflow